DevMountain/react-1-mini/README.md

   * This method should have two parameters: `key` and `value`.
   * This methoud should call `this.setState` to update the given `key` with the given `value`.
     * Hint: Objects - Bracket Notation.
 * On the first and second `input` elements, add an `onChange` property that captures the event and calls `this.updateState` with the correct key and the event's target value.
+Also add a `value` property that equals the correct key on `state`.

 ### Solution